Understanding Breast MRI Scans: What You Need to Know

 How It Works:

-• During each scan, the device takes multiple cross-sectional breast images, which are then combined by a computer to create a 3D picture of the breast.
+• During each MRI breast scan, the device takes multiple cross-sectional breast images, which are then combined by a computer to create a 3D picture of the breast.
 This allows the radiologist to look at the tissue from several angles and locate tiny abnormalities that cannot be detected as easily by other imaging techniques.

-When is a Breast MRI Recommended?
+When is a Breast MRI Scan Recommended?

-Mammograms are the gold standard for checking for breast cancer, but an MRI may be recommended in certain instances:
+Mammograms are the gold standard for checking for breast cancer, but an MRI scan for breast cancer may be recommended in certain instances:

 1. High-Risk Patients